imuragesh/Angular2024Cource/README.md

 Creating the two component and using manualy and the cli comond also and consumimg tose  component as teh success and warning alert shoing the browser

+what is the data binding?
+databindin=communication
+comunication between the typescript(business logic) file and the template file (Html)

+in the different way of data binding from  typesrcipt to the html file .
+String Intepolation({{}})
+Property Binding [property]="data"

+and Evevnrt  binding
+from html to the make action in the ts file
+Html   file ===> to ts file

+Combination of both : Twoway data binding ([ngModule])="data"